 Drata Pricing 2026: Plans, Real Costs & What's Not on the Website

 Drata's plans page has no prices — just a contact form.
-This guide fills that gap with verified procurement data, a full breakdown of what each tier includes, and the hidden costs that push real Drata bills 20–35% higher than the initial quote.
+This guide fills that gap with verified procurement data, a full breakdown of what each tier includes, the February 2025 SafeBase acquisition (now rebranded as the Drata Trust Center), and the hidden costs that push real Drata bills 20–35% higher than the initial quote.

 TL;DR